collabscore/documents/devdoc/annotations.md

 ```

 Adding the ``_all`` keyword retrieves the list of annotation for the model. http://neuma.huma-num.fr/rest/collections/all/collabscore/tests/vivelevent/_annotations/image-region/_all/.
 In the results,
 annotations are grouped by the id ot the target element.
+Inn the example below, P0m11n1 and P0m11n2 are two such elements.
+The struture
+allows to easily find the annotations pertaining to a specific element.

 ```json
 {